chryswoods/siremol.org/chryswoods.com/parallel_python/functions.md

 to the variable `a`.
 So how does this work?

-For variables, you should be comfortable with the idea that a variable is a container for a piece of data.
+For variables, you should be comfortable with the idea that a variable refers to a piece of data.
 For example,

 ```python
 b = 10
 ```

-would create a piece of data (the integer `10`) and will place it into the container (the variable `b`).
+would create a piece of data (the integer `10`) and will create a variable `b` which we use to refer to it.
 When we type

 ```python
 a = b
 ```

-we are copying the data from `b` and placing it into the variable `a`.
+we are creating a new variable `a` which points to whatever `b` was pointing to.
 Now both `a` and `b` contain (or point to) the same data.

 For functional programming, the code of a function is also treated